mikaelmaritzoxford/literature-site-mikael/manual.md

 ------------------------------------------------------------------------

 # 1. Define the Research Question

-Do not begin by downloading hundreds of papers.
-Write the initial scientific question in one or two sentences and identify the subquestions that determine what information needs to be extracted.
+Write the initial
+scientific question in one or two sentences and identify the subquestions that determine what information needs to be obtained and extracted from reading papers.

 For a materials-science topic, these may include fabrication methods, compositions, processing conditions, electrical properties, optical